abhishektiwari98/foodmarket/README.md

 The project is deployed to [Heroku](https://dashboard.heroku.com/apps) and can be accessed at:
 https://utsa-food-market.herokuapp.com/

+IMP: It is important to have Procfile with the following command to enable Heroku to launch the application:
+`web: java -Dserver.port=$PORT $JAVA_OPTS -jar build/libs/foodmarket-0.0.1-SNAPSHOT.jar`

 # Next steps
 1. Setting up a relational database in the Cloud (Heroku).